-If students encounter a problem with their District-leased iPad, they should report to the iPad Help Center (Room 202).
+If students encounter a problem with their District-leased iPad, they should report to the iPad Help Center (Room 202) or contact the technical support help desk at 630-942-7777.
 Depending on the issue, it may be resolved at that time, or moved to one of our technicians for support.
 In all cases of loss or theft, the District requires that a police report be filed and a copy of the report be submitted along with the insurance deductible before a replacement device will be issued.